 Kids Court Academy

-This year will be the third year of the Kids Court Academy!
+This year will be the fourth year of the Kids Court Academy!
 The Kids Court Academy (KCA) will be a series of online workshops and experiences for middle and high school students to learn about civil rights and engage in deep discussions with their peers from around the state.

 More information about the Kids Court Academy can be found here.